-Bristol is brimming with hidden gems across the city but this bar might just be the most mysterious and discrete of them all.
-What may look like an antique bookshop from the outside is in fact a cocktail bar tucked away on the inside perfect for pre- or post-dinner drinks.
+, Bristol is brimming with hidden drinking gems across the city.
+But The Library might just be the most mysterious and discrete of them all.
+It may well be like an antique bookshop from the outside, but inside you will find a private cocktail lounge tucked away.
+Perfect for pre- or post-dinner drinks.

-The bar on St Nicholas Street in the Old City is only a few doors down from popular steakhouse Mugshot, also run by the same owners Adam Bryan and Zowie Yip.
-Known as The Library, this cocktail bar shares the same 1920s feel as Mugshot, think Peaky Blinders as it oozes plenty of sophistication from the era with its dark wood panelled walls, brass finishes and low lighting but minus the bottle-throwing and bust-ups.
+This bar on St Nicholas Street in the Old City is only a few doors down from popular steakhouse Mugshot, also run by the same owners Adam Bryan and Zowie Yip.
+The Library shares the same 1920s, speakeasy vibe as Mugshot.
+Think Peaky Blinders as it oozes plenty of sophistication from the era with its dark wood panelled walls, brass finishes and low lighting but minus the bottle-throwing and bust-ups.

-To enter The Library, visitors will have to ring a buzzer to be let in and then find the secret entrance to this latest cocktail bar hidden behind a a bookcase full of antique hardback books.
-Once inside grab a pew, either a stool by the bar or a cosy armchair by the fire, and sip on one of The Library’s eclectic cocktails with some served in vintage coupe glasses.
+To enter The Library, visitors will have to ring a buzzer to be let in (Hint: under the copper lamp you’ll find a brass bell).
+From there you’ll be let into the bookshop, where you’ll be led through a secret entrance hidden behind a bookcase full of antique hardback books.
+Once finally inside the cocktail bar, grab a pew, either a stool by the bar or a cosy armchair by the fire, and sip on one of The Library’s eclectic cocktails with some served in vintage coupe glasses.

 The bar will serve ‘high-end style canapé dishes’ alongside a range of cocktails each evening as well as planning to operate as a tearoom during the daytime.
 Plus, venture below and you’ll find a distillery in the basement where Bristol Dry Gin is working with The Library to produce wonderful gin for the bar upstairs.